WHITE-HAT999/testtttt/README.md

 local function saveSettings()
 	checkFolder()

-	if isfile and isfile(siriusValues.siriusFolder.."/"..siriusValues.settingsFile) then
+	if isfile and isfile(controValues.controFolder.."/"..controValues.settingsFile) then
-		writefile(siriusValues.siriusFolder.."/"..siriusValues.settingsFile, httpService:JSONEncode(siriusSettings))
+		writefile(controValues.controFolder.."/"..controValues.settingsFile, httpService:JSONEncode(controSettings))
 	end
 end

 local function assembleSettings()
-	if isfile and isfile(siriusValues.siriusFolder.."/"..siriusValues.settingsFile) then
+	if isfile and isfile(controValues.controFolder.."/"..controValues.settingsFile) then
 		local currentSettings

 		local success, response = pcall(function()
-			currentSettings = httpService:JSONDecode(readfile(siriusValues.siriusFolder.."/"..siriusValues.settingsFile))
+			currentSettings = httpService:JSONDecode(readfile(controValues.controFolder.."/"..controValues.settingsFile))
 		end)

 		if success then
-			for _, liveCategory in ipairs(siriusSettings) do
+			for _, liveCategory in ipairs(controSettings) do
 				for _, liveSetting in ipairs(liveCategory.categorySettings) do
 					for _, category in ipairs(currentSettings) do
 						for _, setting in ipairs(category.categorySettings) do